The Ultimate Guide to Downtown Reykjavik

 Leifur Eiríksson standing watch

-When visiting the city centre, you'd be well advised to acquaint yourself with the local culture.
+When visiting the city center, you'd be well advised to acquaint yourself with the local culture.
 Favour local businesses over international chains.
 Get to know the rats.
-Engage in the environment at hand; and not only will you be supporting the local way of life—you’ll obtain a more authentic and gratifying experience throughout your stay.
+Engage in the environment at hand, and not only will you be supporting the local way of life—you’ll obtain a more authentic and gratifying experience throughout your stay.

-101 Reykjavík is a unique and enchanting urban paradise, where wonders await around every corner.
+101 Reykjavík is a unique and enchanting urban paradise, where wonders await at every corner.
 Let’s make sure it stays that way by taking care of it together.

-Did you enjoy our guide to the city centre of Reykjavík?
-What are your favourite spots and districts in postal code 101?
+Did you enjoy our guide to the city center of Reykjavík?
+What are your favorite spots and districts in postal code 101?
 Tell us what you think in the comments box below!

 Beliebte Artikel